dchote/talkiepi/README.md

 )
 ```

-There is an issue I am currently working on regarding openal's stopping and re-starting of an audio stream, which basically leaves this very broken right now until this bug is tracked down and fixed.

 ## Requirements
 Ensure you have the development packages for openal and libopus installed.
 On debian/raspbian you can do the following